Really Really Free Market: Anaheim, California

 Held on the last Sunday of the month at La Palma park.
 First active in 2008.

 San Francisco, California

 The San Francisco Really Really Free Market was co-organized by local activist Kirsten Brydum until her death in 2008.
 From around 2007 until 2010, it was hosted on the last Saturday of every month in Mission Dolores Park.
 During 2007–2010 local organizers distributed "seed packets": CDs with a collection of digital flyers, announcements, pictures, and essays.
 This was part of the ongoing effort to encourage others to start their own RRFM.

 the SF RRFM was revived for a one-time market in May, 2022.

+Jacksonville, Florida

+Held on the first Saturday of the month at Memorial Park.
+First active in 2023.

+Orlando, Florida

+Really Free Orlando!

+Held on the first Saturday of the month at Orlando Festival Park.
+First active in 2026.

 Pensacola, Florida

 Held on the last Saturday of the month at Bayview Park.
 First active in 2023.

 Raleigh, North Carolina

 Held every second Sunday at Eliza Pool Park.
 Restarted in June 2024.